architecture-building-systems/CityEnergyAnalyst/docs/installation-guide.rst

 The developer team uses PyCharm Community edition as default.
 Here are the instructions to get PyCharm up and running:

 #.
-Access PyCharm and open project CityEnergyAnalyst
+Access PyCharm and open project CityEnergyAnalyst (stored where you downloaded the Github repository)

 #.
 Open File>Settings>Project:CityEnergyAnalyst>Project Interpreter>Project
    Interpreter